 Immunizations: Charges for routine immunizations including the related office visit, with no age restrictions, provided they are administered in a physician's office, at a state or local health department or pharmacy, or during a medical emergency.

 Infusion Services: Charges for infusion services (e.g., chemotherapy, biological therapy) subject to preauthorization requirements.
-In addition to the benefit levels shown in “Benefit Summary,” the Plan pays 100% of Allowable Charges for infusion services when the services are provided at an Alliance Coal Direct provider, an on-site Health Center, or an alternate site (including at-home administration) arranged through Care Coordination.
+In addition to the benefit levels shown in “Benefit Summary,” the Plan pays 100% of Allowable Charges for infusion services when the services are provided at an Alliance Coal Direct provider, an on-site clinic, or an alternate site (including at-home administration) arranged through Care Coordination.

 Medical Services (including Surgery): Charges for the following services and products you receive from a physician or other provider.
 Inpatient admissions, as well as outpatient procedures, are subject to preauthorization requirements.

 - Surgery, including visits before and after surgery:

 - If an incidental procedure (a procedure carried out at the same time as a primary surgical procedure, but which is clinically integral to the performance of the primary procedure, and, therefore, should not be reimbursed separately) is carried out at the same time as a more complex primary procedure, then benefits will be payable for only the primary procedure.
 Separate benefits will not be payable for any incidental procedures performed at the same time.

 - When more than one surgical procedure is performed through more than one route of access during one operation, you are covered for:

 - 50% of the amount payable for each of the additional procedures had those procedures been performed alone.